Dayordee/Cloud_DevOps_C4/Capstone Projects/TerraForm/Readme.md

 # Deploy Apache Web Server using Terraform IaC

 ## Objective
-THe objective of this project to write Terraform IaC to deploy Apache Webserver in AWS cloud.
+The objective of this project to write Terraform IaC to deploy Apache Webserver in AWS cloud.

 ## Requisite
 Create below resources using  Terraform IaC